 - Implantable heart devices, such as a pacemaker or implantable cardioverter-defibrillator (ICD)

 - Catheter procedures to repair some heart defects without surgically opening the chest

 - Open-heart surgery if catheter-based surgery isn’t an option

 - Heart transplant for a serious heart defect that can’t be repaired

-The Heart & Vascular Institute at UPMC Susquehanna is committed to providing access to the latest tests, therapies and procedures to treat congenital heart defects in Williamsport, PA, and the surrounding areas.
+The UPMC Heart and Vascular Institute is committed to providing access to the latest tests, therapies and procedures to treat congenital heart defects in Williamsport, PA, and the surrounding areas.